 1. Planting Apple Seeds Indoors

-Growing indoors might be complicated as hardy plants like Apple demands four seasons for their growth, but it is not impossible.
+Growing indoors might be complicated as hardy plants like Apple demand four seasons for their growth, but it is not impossible.

-Instead, you can use a ripe apple fruit bought from the store, and it is best if you start germination in the fall.
+You can use a ripe apple fruit bought from the store and start germination in the fall.